soft9000/PyDAO/README.md

 CONTACT INFORMATION
 ---
-If you have suggestions or opportunities - be they for additional projects, corrections, consulting and / or just about anything else - feel free to use the contact form at Soft9000.com to send us a message: http://soft9000.com/blog9000/contact.php
+If you have suggestions or opportunities - be they for additional projects, corrections, consulting and / or just about anything else - feel free to [drop me a message on Facebook](https://www.facebook.com/randall.nagy/)